A new form of QCD coherence for multiple soft emissions using Glauber-SCET: The AMFS result

 \Ref{Angeles-Martinez:2016dph} considered the matrix element for $ N$ soft gluon emissions with momenta $\{q_{m}\}$ ordered in their relative softness i.e. $q_{m+1} \sim \lambda q_{m}$.
 Using the \eq{JMFact1} the result can be expressed as a product of soft current, where each soft gluon acts as a source for the subsequent, yet softer emission.
 Thus, the final expression obtained can be written as

 At one-loop accuracy, we have

 where

-where the insertions $\mb I_{ij}$'s correspond to virtual emissions exchanged between the hard legs $i$ and $j$.
+where the insertions $\mb I^{(ij)}$'s correspond to virtual emissions exchanged between the hard legs $i$ and $j$.
+We have $\tilde \delta_{ij} = 1$ when both the emissions are incoming or outgoing, and zero otherwise.
 The transverse momentum ${q_{\perp}^{(ij)}}$ is defined in the $(ij)$ dipole frame:

-and $\tilde \delta_{ij} = 1$ when both the emissions are incoming or outgoing, and zero otherwise.
 In \eq{JMFactN} we see that every soft emission contributes to the set of sources for the subsequent soft emissions.
 The $0$ in the first argument in \eq{OneLoop} indicates that the insertion is IR divergent, regulated by $\eps$.
 Thus, all the one-loop factors in \eq{JMFactN} are IR divergent, and it is not clear if there are any intermediate cancellations upon expanding the $\mb d^{(1)}_{ij}$ and $\mb I^{(ij)}$ insertions.

 It was shown in \Ref{Angeles-Martinez:2016dph} that the result in \eq{JMFactN} can be equivalently expressed in an ``ordered evolution approach'':

 where